People Are Crazy

-"People Are Crazy" is a song written by Hunter Montgomery, Bobby Braddock, and Troy Jones and recorded by American country music singer Billy Currington.
+"People Are Crazy" is a song written by Bobby Braddock and Troy Jones and recorded by American country music singer Billy Currington.
 It was released in March 2009 as the second single from Currington's 2008 album Little Bit of Everything.
 The song became Currington's third number one hit on the US Billboard Hot Country Songs chart.
 On December 2, 2009, the song was nominated for two Grammy Awards for Best Male Country Vocal Performance and Best Country Song.
 The song was also nominated for "Song of the Year" at the 2010 Academy of Country Music Awards.

 Content

 "People Are Crazy" centralizes on the male narrator and an old, divorced war veteran whom he meets in a bar.
 In the first verse, the two of them converse, which leads to the old man saying, "God is great, beer is good / And people are crazy."
 They continue to converse throughout the second verse as well, with the old man hinting that he is terminally ill with a smoking-related illness, before parting ways in the bridge.
 In the third verse, the old man dies.
 The narrator discovers that the old man was a millionaire famous enough to warrant a "front page obituary" and "left his fortune to / Some guy he barely knew" (i.e., the narrator) over the objections of the old man's children.
 After this discovery, the narrator visits the old man's grave and declares that the old man was right.
 The song has a time signature and a moderate tempo, and is set in the key of F major, using a main chord pattern of F–C–Dm–B. Currington's vocals range from B_{2} to D_{4}.

 According to the blog maintained by the television network CMT, Currington said of the song, "It’s one of those that lifts your spirits and make you laugh.
 I knew the first time I heard it, I wanted to lay it down and record it for the album."

 Bobby Braddock and Troy Jones wrote the song after Jones gave Braddock the idea for the line "God is great, beer is good / And people are crazy."
 Jones was in Alabama and decided to take a drive through the country.
 He was trying to think of three things you can't argue with and came up with the three things.
 When the two were writing the song, Braddock then suggested the twist ending.